Frequently Asked Questions

 AND you fit one of the following criteria:

-Please note, additional study regions will open later in 2018 Back to questions
+Please note, additional study regions will open in 2019 Back to questions

 Are there any costs for participating in the study?